jsnyder/stm32loader/README.md

 ## Not currently supported

-* Command-line argument for readout protection
+* Command-line argument for readout protection.
-* Command-line argument for write protection/unprotection
+* Command-line argument for write protection/unprotection.
-* STM8 devices (ST UM0560)
+* STM8 devices (ST UM0560).
-* Paged flash erase for devices with page size <> 1 KiB
+* Paged flash erase for devices with page size <> 1 KiB.
-* Other bootloader protocols (e.g. I2C, HEX -> implemented in stm32flash)
+* Other bootloader protocols (e.g. I2C, HEX -> implemented in `stm32flash`).

 ## Future work

+* Use f-strings.
-* Use proper logging instead of print statements
+* Use proper logging instead of print statements.
-* Try Azure pipelines for CI
-* Support PyPy, PyPy3
-* Start using intenum for commands and replies
+* Start using intenum for commands and replies.